lqdev/luisquintanilla.me/_src/posts/lqvlc-network-protocol-firefox.md

 ---
 post_type: "article"
 title: "The lqvlc network protocol"
-description: "Create and configure custom handlers in Firefox"
+description: "Create and configure the lqvlc protocol, a custom network protocol to automatically launch audio and video streams in VLC from Firefox"
 published_date: "07/07/2022 18:47"
 tags: firefox, vlc, web, open source, linux
 ---